utdata/icj-project-template/README.md

 All the other folders inside `src/njk` support those pages through Nunjucks templates.

+## Sass/scss

+The `src/scss/` folder holds all the SCSS files.
+It is configured for Bootstrap and the CSS gets compiled into the `docs` folder for publication.

+There is also and example of a Sass partial with the `src/scss/_nav.scss` file, which is imported into `src/scss/main.scss`.

 ## Nunjucks templates

 [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into reuseable templates so you don't have to repeat code for each page on your site.